3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 To use adb from your host PC, you need to connect the Host PC with micro USB connector.
 Unfortunately current specification of 96Boards you need to unplug anything it is connected on the the USB Type A connector, such as, mouse or keyboard and etc, to use micro USB connector for adb.
-Using any mouse/keyboard and other USB devices on reguler usage of Android is perfectly fine, just pleas remove any USB devices on both Type-A connector before inserting micro USB cable for starting to use adb.
+Using any mouse/keyboard and other USB devices on reguler usage of Android is perfectly fine, just please remove any USB devices on both Type-A connector before inserting micro USB cable for starting to use adb.

 TODO: We need to explain the reasons for this (CE boards with only a single USB controller cannot support OTG at the same time as normal host controller).
 This matters because Bubblegum-96 does have two USB controllers so on that board it can all be used at once.

-# Consumer edition boards

-## Hikey
+# Hikey FAQ

 **Q: Which UART to be able to see serial console screen, /dev/ttyAMA0 or AMA3?**

 TDB

-## Dragonboard 410c
+## Dragonboard 410c FAQ

 **Q: Where are the documentations?**